• Log in

 $25,000

+Look at those numbers.
 The higher you earn, the more painful that percentage becomes.
-If you’re making serious money, flat-rate platforms start to make a lot more financial sense.
+If you’re making serious money, flat fee platforms start to make a lot more financial sense.

 Substack Pro Model